tamas6/fdp-website/index.md

 - template: detail-content
   block: text-1
   headline: Protocol
-  content: <p>This is a React component modal that can be used as a proxy for connecting
+  content: <p>This is a protocol can be used as a proxy for connecting to the Swarm
-    to the Swarm network using FairOS and Fairdrive Protocol.
+    network using FairOS.
 These components can be used to kick start your Fairdrive App.
 You can access the GitHub <a href="https://github.com/fairDataSociety/fairdrive-protocol" title="">here</a>. </p>
 - template: detail-content
   block: text-1